 - These are a FUDGY sort of brownie (the best kind)… not a cakey brownie to be found in this bunch.

-Here are a few more Kahlua dessert recipes you might enjoy:
+Here are a few more recipes using Kahlua that you might enjoy:

 - Kahlua Espresso Chocolate Chip Cookies by Recipe Girl